All you need to know about magnesium

-How much magnesium do we need?
+How much magnesium do you need?

 What are the symptoms of low magnesium?

 Because the symptoms of low magnesium are not unique to a magnesium deficiency, low magnesium levels can be very difficult to pinpoint and diagnose.
-Symptoms include:

 - Muscle cramps